We all have 8 seconds to make a good first impression and it takes 8 hours to change that first impression, if it wasn’t the one we wanted to make.

 For example, women with soft honeycomb hair color with fair skin and brown eyes, like this client, are most flattered in lighter colors with pops of darker neutrals or colors.

 Furthermore, the lighter the blonde, the more amazing they look in both light pastels and also in brighter colors with higher contrasts like black and pale gray.
+The closer to honey colored hair, she will be flattered with lower contrast.

 If blondes wear colors suited for deep coloring, the eye will go straight to the outfit.
 Deep colors overwhelm the delicate, light coloring of blondes with fair skin and light eyes.